 If you acquire shares of our common stock in this offering, your ownership interest will be diluted to the extent of the difference between the public offering price per share of our common stock and the pro forma net tangible book value per share of our common stock after this offering.
-Our historical net tangible book value of common stock as of June 30, 2017 was \$ [•] million, or \$ [•] per share of common stock.
+Our historical net tangible book value of common stock as of September 30, 2017 was \$2.5 million, or \$0.74 per share of common stock.
 Historical net tangible book value per share represents the amount of our total tangible assets less total liabilities, divided by the total number of shares of common stock outstanding.

-After giving effect to the sale of $[\bullet]$ shares of common stock at $[\bullet]$ per share, and after deducting estimated offering expenses payable by us, our proforma net tangible book value as of June 30, 2017 would have been $[\bullet]$ million, or $[\bullet]$ per share of common stock.
-This represents an immediate decrease in proforma net tangible book value of $[\bullet]$ per share to our existing stockholders and an immediate dilution in proforma net tangible book value of $[\bullet]$ per share to investors participating in this offering.
+After giving effect to the sale of 3,828,000 shares of common stock and the conversion of all outstanding shares of our Series A Preferred Stock into 1,774,215 shares of common stock at a public offering price of \$2.25 per Class A Unit, and after deducting estimated offering expenses payable by us, our pro forma net tangible book value as of September 30, 2017 would have been \$14.2 million, or \$1.56 per share of common stock.
+This represents an immediate increase in pro forma net tangible book value of \$0.83 per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of \$(0.69) per share to investors participating in this offering.
 The following table illustrates this per share dilution:

-Maximum Offering Assumed public offering price per share \$ [●] Historical net tangible book value per share as of June 30, 2017 \$[●] Decrease in net tangible book value per share attributable to this offering (\$[●]) Pro forma net tangible book value per share after this offering \$[●] Dilution per share to new investors in the offering (\$[●])
+Public offering price per Class A Unit \$ 2.25 Historical net tangible book value per share as of September 30, 2017 \$ 0.74 Increase in net tangible book value per share attributable to this offering \$ 0.83 Pro forma net tangible book value per share after this offering \$ 1.56 Dilution per share to new investors in the offering \$ (0.69)

-The information discussed above is illustrative only and will change based on actual pricing and other terms in this offering determined at pricing.
-The table and calculations set forth above are based on the number of shares of common stock outstanding as of June 30, 2017 and exclude:
+The information discussed above is based on a public offering price of \$2.25 per Class A Unit.
+The table and calculations set forth above are based on the number of shares of common stock outstanding as of September 30, 2017 and exclude:

-- 626,341 shares of common stock issuable upon exercise of options to purchase our common stock outstanding as of June 30, 2017 at a weighted average exercise price of \$18.01 per share; - 14,367 shares of common stock issuable upon vesting of restricted stock units as of June 30, 2017; - 393,300 shares of common stock issuable upon exercise of vested warrants outstanding as of June 30, 2017 pursuant to a private offering completed in July 2015 at a weighted average exercise price of \$39.80 per share; - 376,968 shares of common stock reserved as of June 30, 2017 for future issuance under our 2014 Stock Option and Incentive Plan; and - the warrants to be sold in this offering.
+- 626,185 shares of common stock issuable upon exercise of options to purchase our common stock outstanding as of September 30, 2017 at a weighted average exercise price of \$17.93 per share; - · 14,367 shares of common stock issuable upon vesting of restricted stock units as of September 30, 2017; - · 393,300 shares of common stock issuable upon exercise of vested warrants outstanding as of September 30, 2017 pursuant to a private offering completed in July 2015 at a weighted average exercise price of \$39.80 per share; - · 377,124 shares of common stock reserved as of September 30, 2017 for future issuance under our 2014 Stock Option and Incentive Plan; - 570,784 shares of common stock issuable upon exercise of warrants issued pursuant to the Securities Purchase Agreement we entered into with certain investors on July 3, 2017 (which warrants will become exercisable on January 7, 2018 at an exercise price of \$5.04 per share and expire on January 7, 2024); - · 30,000 shares of common stock issuable upon exercise of immediately vested warrants issued to an investor relations consultant on September 12, 2017 at an exercise price of \$2.90 per share and which expire on September 11, 2024; and - · shares of common stock issuable upon exercise of the warrants to be sold in this offering.